SRGSSR/srgmediaplayer-apple/README.md

 The library internally uses the [SRG Logger](https://github.com/SRGSSR/srglogger-ios) library for logging.
 This logger either automatically integrates with your own logger, or can be easily integrated with it.
 Refer to the SRG Logger documentation for more information.

+### Control preview in Interface Builder

+Interface Builder can render custom controls dropped onto a storyboard or a xib.
+If you want to enable this feature for SRG Media Player controls, and after Carthage has been run, open the `Carthage/Build/iOS/SRGMediaPlayer.framework/Designables` directory, **copy** the `SRGMediaPlayerDesignables.m` file it contains to your project and add it to your target.

+When dropping a media player control (e.g. `SRGPictureInPictureButton`) onto a storyboard or xib, Xcode will now build your project in the background and render the view when it is done.

+If rendering does not work properly:

+* Be sure that your project correctly compiles
+* If you still get `dlopen` errors, this means some frameworks are not available to Xcode when it runs your project for rendering.
+This usually means that the `copy-frameworks` build phase described in the [Carthage readme](https://github.com/Carthage/Carthage#getting-started) has not been setup properly.
+Be sure that all SRG Media Player dependencies are properly copied:
+	* `libextobjc.framework`
+	* `SRGLogger.framework`

+#### Remark

+Since the `SRGMediaPlayerDesignables.m` must be copied to your project, you should update this file when updating the SRG Media Player library.

 ## Demo project

 To test what the library is capable of, try running the associated demo by opening the workspace and building the associated scheme.